Why consider a solid tool post?

 Both of those problems can be overcomed by filling the voids with some steel epoxy or epoxy mixed with some of the cast iron dust you produced while machining your tool post.

 I chucked up my cast iron chunk with the wide end in the jaws.
-Then I parted it off but left enough material to decide what side to do the main machining on, this since I didn’t know what to expect when I started to machine the wide end of the piece!
+Then I parted it off but left enough material to decide what side to do the main machining on, this since I didn’t know what to expect when I started to machine the wide end of the casted iron chunk!

-At this stage I turned the to be tool post around to face and clean up the wide end.
+At this stage I turned the to become tool post face flat and clean up the wide end.

 Hmmm.. drilling and counter bore for the T-slot screws is nothing to show so I jumped a bit forward to show this picture.
 You can clearly se that there still are some defects in the casting visible.
 I went for a M12 bolt as this is what was stock, the Bostar QC however wants 14mm+ so I made some temporary bosses to address the play.